-Chairman, CEO, Designer, Tory Burch
+Executive Chairman, Chief Creative Officer, Tory Burch

-The Foundation’s logo, a sunflower, is based on a pendant Tory’s father had made for his mother and then passed down to her.
+The Foundation’s logo, a sunflower, is based on a pendant Tory’s father had made for her mother and then passed down to her.
 It is inscribed with the French saying: “Je t’aime un peu, beaucoup, passionnément,” which loosely translates as, “I love you a little, a lot, passionately.”

 The pendant is Tory’s most treasured keepsake.
 Her father, with her mother, was Tory’s greatest supporter when starting her business and instilled in her the wherewithal to follow her dreams.

 In March, the Foundation took the #EmbraceAmbition movement to 10 cities across the country.
 These Embrace Ambition Series events featured game-changing leaders and discussions on challenging unconscious bias, shattering stereotypes and empowering women.